-Positions Names Reasons for Appointment Masamitsu Sakurai Masamitsu Sakurai provides management with advice and supervision as an Outside Director, based on his extensive experience and wide-ranging knowledge as a manager of global companies.
-Mr. Sakurai meets the requirements for independence stipulated by the Tokyo Stock Exchange for independent directors and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
-Outside Directors Tamotsu Adachi Tamotsu Adachi brings a wealth of experience and expertise in international business, strategic planning, and invest to the Company's management.
+Positions Names Reasons for appointment Tamotsu Adachi Tamotsu Adachi provides management with advice and supervision as an Outside Director, based on his ample experience in international business and in the formulation of management strategy, investment activities and wide range of insights.
 Mr. Adachi meets the requirements for independence stipulated by the Tokyo Stock Exchange for independent directors and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
-Takuya Nakata As President and Representative Director of Yamaha Corporation, a major shareholder of the Company, Takuya Nakata provides management with advice and supervision as a corporate executive, and has been elected as an Outside Director to enhance the value of the Yamaha brand name that is used by both companies.
-In addition, the Company's President and Representative Director, Hiroyuki Yanagi, concurrently serves as an Outside Director of Yamaha Corporation.
-Outside Audit & Supervisory Board Members Tetsuo Kawawa As a lawyer, Tetsuo Kawawa uses his extensive expertise in corporate law in auditing the Company.
-Mr. Kawawa meets the requirements for independence stipulated by the Tokyo Stock Exchange for independent directors and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
-Isao Endo Isao Endo uses his vast experience and wide-ranging knowledge as a corporate executive in auditing the Company.
-Mr. Endo meets the requirements for independence stipulated by the Tokyo Stock Exchange for independent directors and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
+Outside Directors Takuya Nakata As President and Representative Director of Yamaha Corporation, a major shareholder of the Company, Takuya Nakata provides management with advice and supervision as a corporate executive, and has been elected as an Outside Director to enhance the value of the Yamaha brand name that is used by both companies.
+Similarly, the Company's President and Representative Director, Hiroyuki Yanagi, concurrently serves as an Outside Director of Yamaha Corporation.
+Atsushi Niimi Atsushi Niimi provides management with advice and supervision as an Outside Director, based on his extensive experience and wide-ranging knowledge as a corporate executive at several global organizations.
+Mr. Niimi meets the requirements for independence stipulated by the Tokyo Stock Exchange for independent directors and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
+Outside Audit & Isao Endo Isao Endo uses his vast experience and wide-ranging knowledge as a corporate executive and professor at the graduate school level in auditing the Company.
+Mr. Endo meets the requirements for independence stipulated by the Tokyo Stock Exchange for independent audit & supervisory board members and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
+Supervisory Board Members Tomomi Yatsu Tomomi Yatsu uses her significant expertise as a certified public accountant and attorney as well as her knowledge and experience as an outside auditor for a corporation in performing her duty as one of the Company's Audit & Supervisory Board Members (Outside).
+Ms. Yatsu meets the requirements for independence stipulated by the Tokyo Stock Exchange for independent audit & supervisory board members and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of her designation as an Outside Officer.